ricalmang/mechaSVG/README.md

 ![Graph 2](mechasvg/supl/example_2.svg)

-These svg graphs can be easily post edited to fit your needs using freely available svg editors like [Inkscape](https://inkscape.org/).
+These svg graphs can be easily post-edited to fit your needs using freely available svg editors like [Inkscape](https://inkscape.org/).

 ## Installing & Running